 - Bake: Cover the dish and bake until almost done.
 Uncover and sprinkle with cheese, baking uncovered until cheese has melted.

 - Cool: Remove from the oven and let stand.
 Allowing it to cool to warm will allow for neater slices.
 Garnish with optional green onion and cilantro.
-Cut into slices with a serrated knife and serve warm with lime wedges, avocado, and yogurt/sour cream.
+Cut into slices with a serrated knife and serve warm with lime wedges, diced avocado, and yogurt/sour cream.

 Variations and Substitutions

 - Substitutions: Sub corn tortillas with 3 cups cooked quinoa.
 Use Rotel, a delicious blend of tomato and green chili, in place of tomato sauce.
 Replace ground meat with 3 cups of cooked meat like pressure cooker shredded chicken.

 - Vegetarian: Omit the meat or use crumbled tofu/meat substitute and you’ve got yourself a vegetarian Mexican casserole!

 - Level up: In place of avocado, make delicious guacamole.

 - Leftovers: If you have leftover meat and veggie mixture, use it as a topping for nachos, inside tacos or burritos, or a delicious topping to a green salad!